Quick Tip- For fastest rates on life insurance with Polycystic Kidney Disease call 1-888-393-9003

 Polycystic kidney disease is a medical condition in which the kidneys develop multiple enlarging fluid filled sacs.
 A child with one affected parent has about a 50% chance of inheriting the disease.

-Polycystic kidney disease progresses slowly and is often initially asymptomatic.
+PKD progresses slowly and is often initially asymptomatic.
 Sometimes it is discovered by ultrasound in childhood.
 Onset of clinical symptoms is usually in early or middle adult life and may include back pain, hematuria, infection, and colic due to kidney stones.

 In a third of cases, cysts are also present in the liver, and in 10-35% of cases there are intracranial aneurysms.
 Hypertension is also found in about 50% of the cases.

 Life insurance companies that underwrite PKD will want to take a good look at a prospects medical history.
 In particular, they will be interested in recent kidney function test along with any ultrasound results.
-Other factors such as history of high blood pressure will be considered.
+Also, factors such as history of high blood pressure will be considered.

-Although more than half of patients develop abnormal lab work indicative of kidney impairment within 10 years of onset, the course is variable and renal failure may not occur for more than 20 years.
+Half of patients develop abnormal lab work indicative of kidney impairment within 10 years of onset, the course is variable and renal failure may not occur for more than 20 years.

 Kidney Function Tests can help resolve the question of any current evidence of kidney failure of insufficiency.
 A urine sample can help determine if their is any active kidney disease.